Last updated 11th June 2019

 Get the right advice

 At SunLife, we’ve been working with people over 50 for more than 200 years – and we’ve learned to focus on what works best for our customers.
-The SunLife Over 55 Equity Release Service will put you in touch with an independent expert adviser to ensure you get the specialist advice you need before you make any big decisions.
+The SunLife Over 55 Equity Release Service will put you in touch with an expert adviser to ensure you get the specialist advice you need before you make any big decisions.

-The impartial advisers you’ll talk to are members of the Equity Release Council, and fully regulated by the Financial Conduct Authority (FCA), The UK’s Financial Regulatory body, dedicated to the fair treatment of customers that have regulated the Equity Release market since 2004.
+The expert advisers you’ll talk to are members of the Equity Release Council, and fully regulated by the Financial Conduct Authority (FCA), The UK’s Financial Regulatory body, dedicated to the fair treatment of customers that have regulated the Equity Release market since 2004.

 This article focusses on a lifetime mortgage.
-To understand the features and risks and alternative types of equity release, speak to your independant expert adviser and ask for a personalised illustration.
+To understand the features and risks and alternative types of equity release, speak to your expert adviser and ask for a personalised illustration.